Your Guide to Value Investing

 Welcome to The Motley Fool's Guide to Value Investing.
 In this guide, we'll discuss:

 - How It Got Started, and Who Some Famous Value Investors Are

 - How to Find Value Shares (and Avoid Value Traps)

 - If Value Investing Could Be Right For You

 What Is Value Investing?

 The greater the difference between intrinsic value and current share price, the greater the margin of safety for value investors.
-Because not every value share will turn its business around successfully, that margin of safety is important for value investors to minimise their losses when they’re wrong about a company.
+Not every value share will turn its business around successfully, so that margin of safety is important for value investors to minimise their losses when they’re wrong about a company.

 What makes a great value share?

 The primary defining characteristic of a value share is that it has an inexpensive valuation compared to the value of its assets or its key financial metrics, such as revenue, earnings or cash flow.